scheme-requests-for-implementation/srfi-126/srfi-126.md

 `Default-proc` should accept zero arguments, should return a single value, and should not mutate `hashtable`.
-The `hashtable-intern!` procedure returns the association for `key` in `hashtable` if there is one, otherwise it calls `default-proc`, associates its return value with `key` in `hashtable`, and returns that value.
+The `hashtable-intern!` procedure returns the association for `key` in `hashtable` if there is one, otherwise it calls `default-proc` with zero arguments, associates its return value with `key` in `hashtable`, and returns that value.

 - `(hashtable-copy hashtable)` (procedure)
 - `(hashtable-copy hashtable mutable)`